TEEDLab/CluEval/README.md

 3. Place your input files into the directory.
 You can use sample files provided in the data folder <br/>
 4. Run 'CluEval.py' file. <br />

+## Acknowledgements
+The development of CluEval received funding from the National Science Foundation (NSF NCSES Award #1917663).